Chaos Knot

 Those two girls are two women by this point, but CK is still their place to escape.

-What you're looking at is drawn and laid out and written on the detail scale (dialouge and editing-wise)by Lady Yate-xel, with inputs on rembrances and the nature of characters not belonging to Yate-xel from GypsyLynn.
-A list of who belongs to who will be up once the cast gets big enough to warrant it.
-Story, as said above, was written in a more broad sense by us as elementary school students.
+What you're looking at is drawn, laid out, and written on the detail scale (dialouge and editing-wise)by Lady Yate-xel, with inputs on rembrances and the nature of characters not belonging to Yate-xel from GypsyLynn.
+A notation of who belongs to/was played by who is under each character's cast portrait on the cast page.
+Story, as said above, was written in a more broad sense by us as role-playing elementary school students.
 Page one starts action that, for us, happened in 1997.
+The story is taken from both of our drawings, audio recordings, comics, AIM conversations, and a small book compilation in addition to our own memories to make this as much the story that happened in 1997 as possible.
+There have been edits, of course, because small children don't always make complete sense.
+As we get further into the story, the memories are clearer, the drawings are more numerous, more is saved on computers, and older girls created it, so it will be a more accurate depiction of the events we laid out.

 The story, like I've mentioned repeatedly, was conceived by girls of about 10 years old, however, the rating systems are telling us that the content here will soon venture into WEB14 range, and could possible continue into the internet equivalent of R. It is our belief that if it was born of the brains of two little girls, that mature and intelligent 6th graders can enjoy what we've made here and not end up robbing a bank or stabbing their classmates in connection with reading it.
 It was what kept us from doing so, after all.